Ernest Procter

-Ernest Procter ARA (22 March 1885–21 October 1935) was an English designer, illustrator and painter, and husband of artist Dod Procter.
+Ernest Procter ARA (22 March 1885–21 October 1935) was an English designer, illustrator and painter, and husband of the famous British artist Dod Procter.
 He was actively involved with the Newlyn School, partner of the Harvey-Procter School and an instructor at the Glasgow School of Art.

 Personal life and education

 Ernest Procter was born into a Quaker family in Tynemouth, Northumberland.
-His father, Henry Richardson Procter was an eminent scientist and a Leeds University professor who specialised in leather chemistry.
+His father Henry Richardson Procter was an eminent scientist and a Leeds University professor who specialised in leather chemistry.
 He was also a Fellow of the Royal Society.
 Edward painted his father's portrait.

 Procter, like his father, attended school first in York at the Quaker Bootham School.
 From 1907 to 1910 he was a student of Stanhope Forbes at the Forbes' School of Painting in Newlyn, Cornwall.
 He contributed to the school's publication, The Paper Chase in 1908 and 1909, was an assistant to Stanhope and Elizabeth Forbes, and was a successful, well-respected student.
 At Forbes' Procter met his future wife Doris "Dod" Shaw; They were "amongst the Forbes' star pupils."

 In 1910 and 1911 Procter studied in Paris at Atelier Colarossi.
 Dod Shaw was also a student at Atelier Colarossi.
-Ernest and Dod were both influenced by Impressionism and Post-impressionism and the artists that they met in France, such as Pierre-Auguste Renoir and Paul Cézanne.
+Ernest and Dod were both influenced by Impressionism and Post-Impressionism and the artists that they met in France, such as Pierre-Auguste Renoir and Paul Cézanne.
 In 1912 Procter married Dod at the church of Saint-Vincent-de-Paul, Paris.
 They had a son together named Bill and stayed in Paris until 1918.

-Influential artists' works

 In 1918 Procter and his wife returned to Newlyn, where they primarily lived from that point onward.
 On 21 October 1935, after years of high blood pressure, Procter died of a cerebral haemorrhage in North Shields, County Durham, while travelling.